fantasyfengxin/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-Some common data structures and algorithms implemented in python.
+Simple data structures and algorithms for practice.